marks/ONC-EHR-Incentives-Program-Payout-Data/README.md

 Notes
 -----
+* Disclaimer front and center on the live site: according to [CMS's EHR Incentive Programs Data and Program Reports page](http://www.cms.gov/Regulations-and-Guidance/Legislation/EHRIncentivePrograms/DataAndReports.html), only hospital-level data on _Medicare_ eligible hospitals (EH) and providers (EP) are available as HITECH "Act does not require CMS to post the names of eligible professionals, eligible hospitals and CAHs that have received Medicaid EHR Incentive Program payments."
-* All files in this repo's `data` directory are from [ONC's EHR Incentive Programs Data and Program Reports page](http://www.cms.gov/Regulations-and-Guidance/Legislation/EHRIncentivePrograms/DataAndReports.html).
+* All files in this repo's `data` directory are from [CMS's EHR Incentive Programs Data and Program Reports page](http://www.cms.gov/Regulations-and-Guidance/Legislation/EHRIncentivePrograms/DataAndReports.html).
 They are included only for convenience to fellow developers looking to get up and running with a copy of the data.
 * Using [Data Science Toolkit](http://www.datasciencetoolkit.org/) for geocoding provider addresses but started getting 500 Internal Server Errors when using public DSTK host so I brought up my own instance (m1.medium) on Amazon EC2.
 If you choose to do the same, edit the `DSTK_HOST` variable in `lib/tasks/geocode.rake`
 * *ProvidersPaidByEHRProgram_June2013* data files have been normalized by @geek_nurse and @skram to make them more suitable for database querying
 * When geocoding, the address information from the CMS ProvidersPaidByEHRProgram is used, if available.
 If the provider has not received incentive payments or no address is available, the address from the Hospital General Information data set is used in the geocoding process